Seminar "Commonsense Reasoning"[zur Übersicht]

 In this seminar we will discuss recent topics from the area of commonsense reasoning.
 We will become aquainted with different benchmarks in this area together with methods to tackle them.

 The seminar is intended for master students in the area of Computer Science, Web Science, and related fields.
 The seminar will be held in English, and will consist of individual talks of students.
-Each student will research and prepare one topic in the area of commonsense reasoning, will give a presentation (30 minutes) about the topic, and will write a technical report (12 pages) about it.
-For the presentation as well as the preparation of the technical report it is recommended to follow the guidlines outlined in the document "Seminar Presentations and Technical Reports - Guidlines".
+Each student will research and prepare one topic in the area of commonsense reasoning, will give a presentation (25 minutes presentation time, plus approx. 10 minutes discussion and 5 minutes of feedback) about the topic.
+The presentation should aim to ensure that all attendees understand the basic idea of the topic presented.
+In this respect, motivation and examples and not mathematical details should be the focus of the presentation.

 Knowledge in the area of commonsense reasoning or artificial intelligence is not mandatory to take part in the seminar.
-However it is assumed that all participant are familiar with the notion of propositional as well as predicate logic.
+However since some topics will be in the area of logic it is assumed that all participant are familiar with the notion of propositional as well as predicate logic.
 To refresh your knowledge on logic, you could for example consider taking a look at .
-Students who are not sure if they meet this requirement can contact Claudia Schon.